Most businesses treat lead generation as an active task. You go to networking events. You run ads. You make calls. You hustle.

 Here's what that looks like in practice:

 A mortgage broker embeds a payment calculator on their homepage.
-A first-time buyer is browsing listings late at night and wonders if they can afford a $350,000 home.
-They use the calculator, get an estimated payment, and enter their email to save the results.
-Monday morning, the broker has a lead who ran numbers on a specific loan amount — not a generic "interested in mortgages" contact form submission.
+A first-time buyer is browsing listings at 11pm, wonders if they can afford a $350,000 home, uses the calculator, and enters their email to save the result.
+Monday morning: a lead who ran numbers on a specific loan amount, not a "hi I'm interested in mortgages" form submission.

-A real estate agent adds a home value widget to their website.
+A real estate agent adds a home value widget.
 A homeowner curious about their equity checks it on a Saturday afternoon.
-The agent gets a lead tied to a specific property address before the weekend is over.
+Before the weekend is over, the agent has a lead tied to a specific property address — not a cold name in an inbox.

 The Key Ingredient: Give Before You Ask